xrdddd/nano-robotic/README.md

 We use lightweight evaluation utilities and gRPC policy server templates.

 ## Repo Structure and Implementation
-The sections below highlight several key design choices and functionalities of the repo.

 ### 1. Param
 We use [draccus](https://github.com/dlwh/draccus) for argument parsing.